MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 <!-- _class: lead -->
 <!--
 I'm going to throw some code at you during this talk!

-I'll post links afterwards, but open source & written in Markdown.
+I'll drop links afterwards, but you can find them here.

-If you like it, I totally encourage you to take it & do whatever with it :)
--->
+Also this talk is up on GitHub & written in markdown, if you want to take it & change it you can :D -->

 # Slides & Code Samples (MIT)